Best Cable TV Alternatives 2020 — Watch TV Without Cable (Even Free!)By Steph Myers / January 4, 2020 / Tags: Cut Cable, How-To, Stream TV

 There are some other streaming services out worth checking out.
 To be honest, these aren’t great.
 But, depending on what you’re looking for (or what you’re willing to live without) one or two might be decent options for you.
 Visit: SelecTV, KloudTV, and OWNZones.

-These options should allow you to either cancel or downgrade your cable TV subscription and save some money without giving up your favorite TV.
+The best cable TV alternatives above should let you either cancel or downgrade your cable TV subscription and save some money without giving up your favorite TV.
 If you have any questions, or if we missed anything, hit us up on Facebook.